Office: E 0.12 (Social Sciences Building)

 in conversation with Marina Grzinic, Realarticulacija, Ljubljana: on biopolitics and necropolitics

-I have been publishing in journals such as Media, Culture & Society, Cultural Critique, Social Semiotics, Cultural Studies Review, Southern Review, Critical Race and Whiteness Studies e-journal, South Asian Popular Culture, Somatechnics, and Continuum: Journal of Media and Cultural Studies.
+I have published in journals such as Third World Quarterly, Third World Thematics, borderlands e-journal Cultural Critique, Social Semiotics, Cultural Studies Review, Southern Review, Critical Race and Whiteness Studies e-journal, South Asian Popular Culture, Somatechnics, and Continuum: Journal of Media and Cultural Studies, and Media, Culture & Society.
+I was previously part of the editorial collective of borderlands e-journal and am now part of its international advisory board.
+I am on the advisory board for Social Semiotics and Somatechnics.